obijzbo/git-assignment/README.md

    - The main branch of the repository must be protected to prevent direct commits.
 Only pull requests will be allowed.

 4. **Branch Creation**:
-   - Each group member will create a new branch in the repository.
+   - Each group member will create a new branch in their respective repository.

 5. **Directory and README.md Creation**:
    - In their respective branches, each group member will create a directory.